Semi-automatically optimized calibration of internal combustion engines: Semi-automatic Calibration

 the \emph{measurement ramp} from $u^q$ to $u^r$ with $\ell$ measurements. \end{definition}

 Zero-entries of $u^r-u^q$ correspond to actuators which are locally static.
-Suppose that there is an admissible point $u=u^M\in\domain$ where the last measurement took place.
+Let $\numberF\define\abs{\dmeasurements}$ and suppose that there is an admissible point $u=u^\numberF\in\domain$ where the last measurement took place.
 If this does not exist, we choose $u$ uniformly at random in the domain $\domain$.
 Let $B$ be the grid box containing~$u$.
 We may assume that $B$ is unique, since $u$ has been constructed in a randomized fashion.
-The two steps of the generation of the measurement plan are as follows: \begin{enumerate}[I.] \item \emph{Random grid box:} Pick a grid box $B'$ at random with probability $\tfrac{w(B')}{\overline w}$, where $\overline w$ is the sum of the weights of all boxes. \item \emph{Measurement path:} Determine a shortest path $B_0=B,B_1,\dots,B_s=B'$ in $\graph$ from $B$ to $B'$ using Dijkstra's algorithm with respect to the weights; cf.\ \cite[\S2.2]{Cook1998}.
-In each box $B_q$ for $q \in [s]$, pick a point $u^{M+q}$ uniformly at random.
-Connect the points $u^M,u^{M+1},\dots,u^{M+s}$ by $s$ measurement ramps with~$\ell$ measurements each. \end{enumerate} This will result in a total of up to $s\cdot \ell$ new measurements to be added to the set $\dmeasurements$.
+The two steps of the generation of the measurement plan are as follows: \begin{enumerate}[I.] \item \emph{Random grid box:} Pick a grid box $B'$ at random with probability